Ethan Ingram: Dundee

 On 4 July 2024, Ingram joined Scottish Premiership club Dundee on a two-year deal.
 Ingram made his debut for the Dark Blues in a 1–7 away victory over Bonnyrigg Rose in the Scottish League Cup group stage.
 Ingram scored his first goal for the club three days later in an away win over Arbroath.

+Partick Thistle

+In February 2026, Ingram joined Scottish Championship club Partick Thistle on loan until the end of the season.
+Ingram made ten appearances for the club, avoiding defeat in all ten games.
+At the end of the season Ingram departed Dundee.

+Following his loan spell, Ingram signed permanently for Partick Thistle in July 2026, agreeing a two-year deal with the club.

 International career

 He has represented England at under-17 and under-18 international levels.

 On 21 September 2022, Ingram made his England U20 debut as a substitute during a 3–0 victory over Chile at the Pinatar Arena.